Skip to content

 In summary…

-So, in summary, please screen for sepsis, we should all be doing it.
-I don’t know the best systems to help you but, ideally, you should have electronic observations, protocols and local guidelines.
-Be aware that in the ED the incidence of sepsis is rare and that recent surviving sepsis campaign guidance suggests you can safely observe while you make a decision on treatment.
+So, in summary, please screen for sepsis.
+We should all be doing it.
+I don’t know the best systems to help you, but ideally, you should have electronic observations, protocols and local guidelines.
+Be aware that in the ED, the incidence of sepsis is rare and that recent surviving sepsis campaign guidance suggests you can safely observe while you make a treatment decision.
 Give antibiotics within 60 minutes in septic shock, but in sepsis with no shock you have three hours.
 If you are treating use fluid cautiously, with 10-20 ml/kg boluses and frequent reassessments.
-Start adrenaline early if appropriate, and this can be given safely, peripherally.
+Start adrenaline early if appropriate, and this can be given safely and peripherally.
 Finally, safety netting is essential.

 Thank you very much for reading this right through to the end!
 If you want to hear more, please have a listen to our Paediatric Sepsis podcast, hosted by the RCPCH.